dimanikulin/dimanikulin/content/WhereToPublish.md

 These websites offer a platform for writers to publish their articles and connect with a community of readers interested in technology and software development.
 Make sure to research each platform to determine which one is the best fit for your content and audience.

-freeCodeCamp is not for me as it for web development
+I need to review freeCodeCamp I though it is not for me as it for web development but it might not correct

 #######
 hackernoon